Hell in a Cell (2020): Main event

 In the main event, Drew McIntyre defended the WWE Championship against Randy Orton in a Hell in a Cell match.
 During McIntyre's entrance, Orton (disguised as a cameraman) attempted to attack McIntyre; however, McIntyre fought back.
 After brawling around the Cell, McIntyre and Orton eventually fought inside the Cell and the match officially started.
 Orton dominated early by attacking McIntyre's injured jaw.
 Later, Orton used bolt cutters to cut the chain off the cell door.
 As Orton began walking up the ramp, he was attacked from behind by McIntyre.
 Both men scaled the Cell onto the roof where Orton attacked McIntyre with a lead pipe.
 As both men climbed down the Cell, Orton sent McIntyre crashing through the announce table.
 Back in the ring, McIntyre countered the RKO into a Claymore Kick, only for Orton to roll out of the ring.
 In the closing moments, as McIntyre attempted a second Claymore Kick, Orton countered with the RKO to win his tenth WWE Championship, and tying Triple H for the second most world championships overall at 14.

+Reception

+The Universal and SmackDown Women's championship matches were praised, as well as the WWE Championship match, which critics said was the lowest rated Hell in a Cell match of the three, while the other matches received mixed-to-negative reviews.

+Brent Brookhouse and Adam Silverstein of CBS Sports stated that three Hell in a Cell matches would usually make Hell in a Cell feel stale, but "the company avoided falling into that trap by holding three matches that were drastically different despite taking place inside the same structure".
+For the Universal Championship match, they gave it a grade of B, stating that it was "a lot of good stuff, but far too much talking during the match and ham-fisted drama that served as a bit of a setback for a feud that has been so good".
+The WWE Championship match was also given the same grade; Brookhouse and Silverstein stated that "aside from the somewhat forced "cell crash spot" that has to happen every year, this was a solid match, though it had a lot to live up to match the earlier two matches in the Cell", and that "it was the third best of the three, but still a perfectly good match".
+For the SmackDown Women's Championship match, it was given an A grade, the highest of the event.
+Brookhouse and Silverstein stated that "this was a brutal match, fully of really great moments and drama.
+Aside from being a bit clunky early on, it was as good as you could ask for from these women".